Analytical Testing Laboratory

 Analytical testing is essential for food ingredients, herbal extracts, nutraceuticals, pharmaceuticals, cosmetics, agricultural materials, and raw botanicals.
 Any product requiring verification of composition, purity, potency, or compliance benefits from an advanced analytical testing laboratory.

 Active compound quantification is typically performed using High-Performance Liquid Chromatography (HPLC), Liquid Chromatography–Mass Spectrometry (LC-MS), Inductively Coupled Plasma–Mass Spectrometry (ICP-MS) for elemental profiling, and UV Spectrophotometers where applicable.
-The choice of instrument depends on the chemical nature of the analyte and required sensitivity.

 Purity and adulteration screening may involve HPLC, HPTLC, LC-MS, and ICP-MS depending on the matrix and suspected contaminants.
 These platforms enable detection of substitution, dilution, heavy metal contamination, and undeclared additives.